lawsdontapplytopigs/dotfiles/awesome/README.md

             continue to use them so I'll have to fix this.
         [ ] Sometimes, it seems that the exitscreen doesn't show up.
 I don't really know why.
+        [ ] Sometimes when I test stuff with `Xephyr` the `pactl subscribe` daemon gets killed (I Think???). but what happens is that the bar that should show the volume doesn't update anymore.
+And I just noticed that this happens when I start `Xephyr` and in the terminal it also says something like "kill: not enough arguments".
+            EDIT: it also happens when I don't see that message.
+            ALSO: it also happens while the `pactl subscribe` daemon is still running.
+Owie.

     [ ] Unorganized